dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

 - type: a STRING scalar indicating the socket type to be created.
 It can be “ZMQ_PUB” and “ZMQ_PUSH”.
 - formatter: a function used to package published data in a specified format.
 Currently it supports methods `createJsonFormatter` and `createCsvFormatter`.
+Alternatively, you can define a formatter function which takes data of method `zmq::send` as the argument.
 - batchSize: an integer indicating the number of messages sent each time.
 For a table to be published, it can be sent in batches.
 - prefix: a STRING scalar indicating the message prefix.